-CAN networks must be terminated with a $121\Omega\pm1\%$ differential resistance at each end of the network.
+CAN networks must be terminated with a 121 $\Omega$ ±1% differential resistance at each end of the network.
 It is necessary to terminate the network to prevent interference caused by signal reflections.
-Depending on length, may CAN networks will not operate at all without the proper termination.
-Generally it is recommended not to build the termination into a node since CAN is intended to be a plug-n-play type network with RIUP (remove and insert under power).
+Depending on length, many CAN networks will not operate at all without the proper termination.
+Generally it is a good idea not to build the termination into a node since CAN is intended to be a plug-and-play type network with RIUP (remove and insert under power).
 However, no specific restrictions are placed on the inclusion of termination resistors in a node.